-If a student is pursuing a Mathematics Minor and Mathematics Major , the 18 credits of Mathematics coursework required for this major will be considered, upon successful completion, as “competency met” for the Engineering Physics Major and may be used toward the Mathematics Minor and Mathematics Major.
+If a student is pursuing a Mathematics Minor or Mathematics Major , the 18 credits of Mathematics coursework required for this major will be considered, upon successful completion, as “competency met” for the Engineering Physics Major and may be used toward the Mathematics Minor or Mathematics Major.
 Credit is only earned once and only applies to graduation requirements once.

 Required Chemistry Courses: 8 hours

 This major does not require a minor.